-The curriculum is designed to ensure the inclusion of all pupils.
+Whole school approaches.
+The universal offer to all children Additional, targeted support and provision Specialist, individualised support and provision The curriculum is designed to ensure the inclusion of all pupils.
 All pupils, regardless of their ability and/or additional needs, have full access to the curriculum.
 The Dyslexia Screening test, Schonell Spelling test, Salford reading test and BVPS test are used to identify pupils who need specific interventions.
 Pupils are made aware of their next steps towards an objective in a visual format that is personalised to them.
 The progress of pupils taking part in intervention groups is measured on a regular basis.
 The intervention packages are adapted in light of a pupil's progress.
-Available small group intervention includes: English - reading, phonics, comprehension, spelling handwriting maths speech and language social skills auditory memory skills gross/fine motor skills and coordination visual processing skills SATs boosters for Year 6 pupils Pupils with special needs and/or disabilities can access the curriculum with adult support as appropriate.
-In exceptional circumstances pupils can be disapplied from some subjects.
+Available small group intervention includes: English - reading, phonics, comprehension, spelling handwriting maths speech and language social skills auditory memory skills gross/fine motor skills and coordination visual processing skills SATs boosters for Year 6 pupils Pupils with special needs and/or disabilities can access a differentiated curriculum and/or with adult support, as appropriate.

-4. Teaching and learning
+Teaching and learning

-Whole school approaches The universal offer to all children Additional, targeted support and provision Specialist, individualised support and provision - And the second

-The whole school uses a 'dyslexia-friendly' approach to teaching and learning, where differentiated teaching and outcomes are used to ensure the progress of all pupils.
+Whole school approaches The universal offer to all children Additional, targeted support and provision Specialist, individualised support and provision Î The whole school uses a 'dyslexia-friendly' approach to teaching and learning, where differentiated teaching and outcomes are used to ensure the progress of all pupils.
 The lessons are carefully planned to include clear stages, regular progress checks and different learning styles.
 Different level groupings are identified for each lesson as appropriate.
 Preferred learning styles are used.
+Learning Objectives are displayed and shared with all pupils.
+A pupil's work is regularly marked.
+English and maths are a priority for all staff: Key vocabulary and key terms are displayed and discussed.
+Alternative ways of recording are used.
 Class based staff share information and lesson plans to ensure that pupils with SEND have targeted support and provision.
 Class based staff work with small groups to: ensure understanding facilitate learning foster independence keep pupils on task.
 Independent pupil learning is supported by the use of technology.
+Special examination arrangements are put in place for internal and external tests and examinations (readers, scribes etc.).
+Homework support is available.
 Personalised and highly differentiated work is provided to enable independent learning.
 One-to-one support is in place for pupils who need more intensive support, e.g. for those with physical disabilities, sensory loss, speech and language difficulties, autism, severe literacy difficulties/dyslexia etc. Outreach from a special school can be requested for advice on teaching and learning.
-Learning Objectives are displayed and shared with all pupils.A pupil's work is regularly marked.
-Special examination arrangements are put in place for internal and external tests and examinations (readers, scribes etc.).
-English and maths are a priority for all staff: Key vocabulary and key terms are displayed and discussed.
-Homework support is available.
-Alternative ways of recording are used.

-5. Self-help skills and independence
+Self-help skills and independence

-Whole school approaches The universal offer to all children Additional, targeted support and provision Specialist, individualised support and provision Î

-Technology is available to aid Independence.
+Whole school approaches The universal offer to all children Additional, targeted support and provision Specialist, individualised support and provision Technology is available to aid Independence.
 Resources are available in all classrooms to promote independence.
 Pupils have access to visual timetables.
 Pupils are encouraged, year by year, to develop their self-help skills and independence.
 All pupils have access to a regular homework club.
 Pupils have visual aids and prompts displayed in the classroom.
 Where teaching assistants are in the classroom they facilitate independence.
 Pupils have personalised equipment to help them to learn, such as talking tins, overlays, reading rulers, timers, prompts and checklists.
 Teaching assistants working one-to-one with pupils encourage them to be specific about what they need help with, along with asking them what they have done already to find the help for themselves.
 Additional support is shared to build resilience in the young person, so that they have self-coping strategies when and if the teaching assistant is absent.

-6. Health, wellbeing and emotional support
+Health, wellbeing and emotional support